-The Critical Area mapping found in this element includes those areas within North Bend and its UGA that are defined as: (1) floodways, Special Flood Hazard Area (SFHA), (2) channel migratory areas, River Channel Migration Hazard, (3) Streams and other Fish and Wildlife Habitat Areas, associated buffers, and (4) Wetlands, and associated buffers.
-Critical Aquifer Recharge Areas and Seismic Hazards Areas, Erosion, Debris Flow and Landslide Hazards are stand-alone maps because both areas completely encompass North Bend and its UGA.
+The Critical Area mapping referencedfound in this element includes those areas within North Bend and its UGA that are defined as: (1) floodways, Special Flood Hazard Area (SFHA), (2) channel migratory areas River Channel Migration Hazard, (3) Streams and other Fish and Wildlife Habitat Areas, associated buffers, and (4) Wetlands, and associated buffers.
+Critical Aquifer Recharge Areas and Seismic Hazards Areas and Erosion, Debris Flow and Landslide Hazards are stand-alone maps because both areas completely encompass North Bend and its UGA.
 The purpose of these maps is to identify the potential boundaries of the environmentally critical areas that present severe constraints to development.
+Additionally other maps may be available through other agencies such as Department of Natural Resources who maintains Geologic Planning page and a WGS Geologic Information Portal which may be accessed from their website.

-CA-Goal 11: Maintain Critical Area Base Maps
+CA Goal 11: Maintain Critical Area Base Maps

-CA-11.1 Use Best Available Science (BAS) as defined by the Growth Management Act to define and protect Critical Areas

-CA-11.2 Collect and evaluate BAS to identify the appropriate level of protection for critical areas.
+- | CA-11.1 Use Best Available Science (BAS) as defined by the Growth Management Act to define and protect Critical Areas - | CA-11.2 Collect and evaluate BAS to identify the appropriate level of protection for critical areas.

-CA-11.3 Recognize limitations on critical area function and value created by existing development and design critical area regulations to provide optimal protection to the remaining higher value critical areas, including areas where high value functions can be restored.

-CA-11.4 Utilize the risk assessment method prescribed by the GMA to evaluate the potential impact of not using BAS to protect critical areas where it is determined to be unfeasible to fully protect the functions and values because of existing development patterns.
+- | CA-11.3 Recognize limitations on critical area function and value created by existing development and design critical area regulations to provide optimal protection to the remaining higher value critical areas, including areas where high value functions can be restored. - | CA-11.4 Utilize the risk assessment method prescribed by the GMA to evaluate the potential impact of not using BAS to protect critical areas where it is determined to be unfeasible to fully protect the functions and values because of existing development patterns.